chandruvfx/houdini_deadline_dependency_filecache_submitter/README.md

 ## Overview

-A dependency file caching system is an GUI interface, which facilitate an artist to submit the FA file cache nodes into the renderfarm in a chain order.
+A dependency file caching system is an GUI Tool, which facilitate an artist to submit the FA file cache nodes into the renderfarm in a chain order.
 The order is determined based upon the user selection in the GUI.

 ## How It Works
-The GUI collects all the FA file cache sop nodes from the user selected geo nodes from obj network and showcase to the artist.
+The GUI collects all the FA file cache sop nodes from the user selected geo nodes from the obj network and showcases to the artist.
 An artist can choose the file cache nodes from the left-hand-selection side list, move to the right hand side submission list.
 The Order of the user selection in the left-side-selection list preserved while moving into the right-hand-side submission list.
 Th submission followup a logic of first-in-first out aka a chained order!!.

 The submission Chained order describes, the first item submitted into the deadline as first job.
 The second item submitted as second job, which holds the job id of first job as dependency .
 The Third item submitted as third job, which holds the job id of second job as dependency.. vice-versa..
 The dependency ensure that the job is starts only after the dependency job finishes.